Canutillo ISD voters to vote on $264 million bond in November election - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — A court petition was filed Wednesday in attempt to remove El Paso District Attorney from office.
 Criminal defense attorney, Omar Carmona, submitted the petition at the El Paso County District Clerk's Office.
 The petition demands for the removal of Yvonne Rosales via a jury...

-Homeowners likely to pay higher property taxes despite city voting to lower tax rate
+El Pasoans likely to pay more in property taxes despite city voting to lower tax rate

 EL PASO, Texas (KFOX14/CBS4) — The El Paso City Council approved the budget and tax rate for the 2023 fiscal year.
 Although the city council approved a new lower tax rate for homeowners in the city of El Paso, it is still likely a tax increase for most people, because of rising property values.

-El Paso city council approves budget, tax rate for the 2023 fiscal year
+El Paso City Council approves budget and tax rate for 2023 fiscal year

-EL PASO, Texas (CBS4) — The El Paso City Council approved the budget and tax rate for the 2023 fiscal year on Tuesday.
+EL PASO, Texas (KFOX14) — City leaders of El Paso approved the budget and tax rate for the 2023 fiscal year Tuesday.
 The new fiscal year starts on September 1.
 The budget includes providing financial relief to taxpayers, investing in the city workforce and completion of bond projects.
+The...

 IN THIS ARTICLE